rackerlabs/docs-cloud-block-storage/api-docs/api-operations/methods/post-create-snapshot-v1-tenant-id-snapshots.rst

 When the ``POST`` operation returns the 201 response code, the snapshot is complete.

-For more information about snapshots, see the following articles in the Knowledge Center:

-* :kc-article:`Create and Use Cloud Block Storage Snapshots<create-and-use-cloud-block-storage-snapshots>`
+For more information about snapshots, see :how-to:`Create and Use Cloud Block Storage Snapshots<create-and-use-cloud-block-storage-snapshots>`.
-* :kc:`Allowing Snapshots Without Detaching the Volumes<whitepaper/allowing-snapshots-without-detaching-the-volumes>`